gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 #### 3. You are already a pirate

-They can submit proof of their pirate status simultaneously or separately, but until they've fulfilled both requirements and proven it, they won't be considered full-fledged pirates, and the _**Pirate Bosses**_ will only call them cabin boys and/or landlubbers with mocking laughter.
+They can submit proof of their pirate status simultaneously or separately, but until they've fulfilled both requirements and proven it, they won't be considered full-fledged pirates, and the _**Pirate Lady Bosses**_ will only call them cabin boys and/or landlubbers with mocking laughter.

 After acquiring their ship and being on the wrong side of the law, the PCs can apply for their _**official Pirate Certificate**_, which identifies them as pirates, after paying the corresponding fee of one gold doubloon.
 You can use this as an opportunity to introduce new challenges, such as searching for loose change under the tavern's jukebox.